withastro/astro/docs/src/pages/migration-guide.md

 ---

 Starting in v0.21, Astro is now built with [Vite].
-As a result, configurations written in `snowpack.config.mjs` should be moved into `astro.config.js`.
+As a result, configurations written in `snowpack.config.mjs` should be moved into `astro.config.mjs`.

 ```js
 // @ts-check